eichblatt/deadstream/OperatingInstructions.md

 - Holding Rewind or Fast Forward advances or moves back the play head by 30 seconds every 2 seconds.

 #### Stop Button
-- Pressing the Stop button will stop the playback and move the play head to the beginning of the show.
+- Pressing the Stop button stops the playback and moves the play head to the beginning of the show.
-- Holding the Stop button (*for 8 seconds*) will download the latest version of the software and restart the program. **USE WITH CAUTION**
+- Holding the Stop button (*for 8 seconds*) downloads the latest version of the software and restarts the program. **USE WITH CAUTION**

 **Enjoy!**